adjust/react_native_sdk/README.md

 }
 ```

 Replace `{YourAppToken}` with your app token.
-You can find this in your dashboard.
+You can find this in your adjust dashboard.

-Depending on whether you build your app for testing or for production, you must set environment with one of these values:
+Depending on whether you build your app for testing or for production, you must set the environment with one of these values:

 ```
 AdjustConfig.EnvironmentSandbox
 AdjustConfig.EnvironmentProduction
 ```

 **Important**: This value should be set to `AdjustConfig.EnvironmentSandbox` if and only if you or someone else is testing
 your app.
 Make sure to set the environment to `AdjustConfig.EnvironmentProduction` just before you publish the app.
 Set it
 back to `AdjustConfig.EnvironmentSandbox` when you start developing and testing it again.

 We use this environment to distinguish between real traffic and test traffic from test devices.
 It is very important that
 you keep this value meaningful at all times!

 ### <a id="sdk-logging"></a>Adjust logging

 You can increase or decrease the amount of logs you see in tests by calling `setLogLevel` on your `AdjustConfig` instance
 with one of the following parameters:

 ```js